top of page

 <ck> is always at the end of a word or syllable after a short vowel.
 It is never at the beginning, but it can move to the middle after a suffix.

-Often, <c> comes before A L O R U and <k> comes before E I Y. If a <c> comes before E I Y, it represents /S/
+Often, <c> comes before A L O R U and <k> comes before E I Y. If <c> comes before E I Y, it represents /S/

 Curated word lists are so good for speedy decoding practice.
 We also use lists for word building and to highlight patterns for spelling instruction.
 They also help my cognitive load as a ready-made reference.
 Check out my lists for spelling instruction here.